unlistedphenomena/nexuswizz/src/content/contributing/adding-products/index.md

 ### Criteria for ranking: the nice-to-haves {#criteria-for-ranking-the-nice-to-haves}

-Your dapp or wallet may not be listed on xircanet as prominently as others because of the following criteria.
+Your dapp or wallet may not be listed on nexus.org as prominently as others because of the following criteria.

 **Wallets**

 - **Fiat on-ramps** – this prevents a lot of potential friction in a new user's experience with a wallet.
 If a user has to fund a wallet via an exchange, it can be days before they can try the wallet because of know-your-customer checks.
-- **Supported by majority of dapps** – xircanet content aims to get users up and running with a wallet and ETH before showing them dapps.
+- **Supported by majority of dapps** – nexus.org content aims to get users up and running with a wallet and ETH before showing them dapps.
 If dapps don't support connecting with your wallet, it could ruin their experience.

 **Dapps**

-- **You can access it via the majority of listed wallets** – dapps should work with the majority of wallets that are listed on xircanet.
+- **You can access it via the majority of listed wallets** – dapps should work with the majority of wallets that are listed on nexus.org.
 - **Users can try it out themselves –** an individual user should be able to use your dapp and achieve something tangible.

 **Both**